Geometric analysis on real analytic manifolds: Isomorphisms defined by lifts and pull-backs

 As with the constructions of the preceding section, we wish to use Lemma~\ref{lem:Jmdecomp} to provide a decomposition of $\Vjetalg{m}{\man{E}}$\@, and to do so we need to understand the covariant derivatives

 In our development, we shall use the notation used in the preceding section in a slightly different, but similar, context.
-This seems reasonable since we have to do more or less the same thing five times, and using five different pieces of notation will be excessively burdensome.
+This seems reasonable since we have to do more or less the same thing six times, and using six different pieces of notation will be excessively burdensome.

 The first result we give is the following. \begin{lemma} Let\/ $r\in\{\infty,\omega\}$ and let\/ $\map{\pi_{\man{E}}}{\man{E}}{\man{M}}$ be a\/ $\C^r$-vector bundle, with the data prescribed in Section~\ref{subsec:Esubmersion} to define the Riemannian metric\/ $\metric_{\man{E}}$ on\/ $\man{E}$\@.
 For\/ $m\in\integernn$\@, there exist\/ $\C^r$-vector bundle mappings